Abiral2002/shortmyurl/README.md

 # shortmyurl
-A platform for making your url short.
+A platform for making your url short with proper analytics and graphs.

 Looking for the collaboration.